Tree-formed Verification Data for Trusted Platforms: Introduction

-In validation toward an external entity, verification and other data, such as the SML, is signed by the platform and transferred to the validator.
-The validator is then able, in principle, to assess the trustworthiness of the platform to any desired granularity, limited only by the total information conveyed during validation.
-Again, paradigmatic embodiments for validation are defined by the TCG in the attestation protocols~\cite{TCGIWGP1RA}.
-It is envisaged by TCG, that validation may eventually be used to take remedial steps on trusted platforms, for instance upon first network or service access, as envisioned by the Trusted Network Connect working group of the TCG~\cite{TCGTNC}.
+The main intended use of PCRs and SMLs is validation of the state of a platform by an entity, internal or external.
+For this, signed PCR values, may be sent to that entity, the \textit{validator}.
+The signature over the PCR values, using Attestation Identity Keys (AIKs) attests to the hardware protection of the PCR value by a TPM.
+After following this procedure, defined by the TCG in the attestation protocols~\cite{TCGIWGP1RA}, the validator may compare PCR values with a table of known good states, or check the integrity of the SML and analyse it entry by entry.
+It is envisaged by TCG, that validation may eventually be used to take remedial steps on trusted platforms, for instance upon first network or service access, as designed in the specifications of the Trusted Network Connect working group of the TCG~\cite{TCGTNC}.

-We propose a method to organise verification data and SML differently from the linear order foreseen by TCG specifications, in a tree, more precisely a Merkle hash tree~\cite{Merkle1989,10.1109/SP.1980.10006}.
-In Section~\ref{sec:probl-stat-relat}, the efficiency problem with linearly chained verification data is highlighted from the viewpoint of applications.
-The central security problem in organising verification data as a tree is to make their generation as secure as the measurement-extend operations of TCG specifications.
-We point out why this problem is not yet covered in the existing literature.
-Section~\ref{sec:secure-gener-tree} presents the core method and algorithm to generate verification data in a limited set of hardware protected registers, which truthfully represents the root nodes of a hash tree.
-Section~\ref{sec:validating-trees} shows how tree-like verification data and SML can efficiently and effectively be used for validation.
-Section~\ref{sec:implementation} discusses implementation options for tree-formed verification data.
-Section~\ref{sec:conclusion} concludes the paper with plans for further work.